camel-tooling/camel-dap-client-vscode/README.md

 ### Requirements

-- **Java Runtime Environment 11+** with `com.sun.tools.attach.VirtualMachine` (available in most JVMs such as Hotspot and OpenJDK).
+- **Java Runtime Environment 17+** with `com.sun.tools.attach.VirtualMachine` (available in most JVMs such as Hotspot and OpenJDK).
 The `java.home` VS Code preferences can be used to use a different version of JDK than the default one installed on the machine.
-**Java 17** will be the minimal required version in next release.

 - The Camel instance to debug must follow these requirements:
   - **Camel 3.16+**